Trabeculae of corpus spongiosum of penis

-The fibrous envelope of the corpus cavernosum urethrae is thinner, whiter in color, and more elastic than that of the corpora cavernosa penis.
-It is called the trabeculae of corpus spongiosum of penis.
+The trabeculae of corpus spongiosum of penis are the numerous fibrous and elastic bands dividing the corpus spongiosum penis into irregular compartments, giving the entire structure a spongy appearance.

-The trabeculae are more delicate, nearly uniform in size, and the meshes between them smaller than in the corpora cavernosa penis: their long diameters, for the most part, corresponding with that of the penis.
+The trabeculae of corpus spongiosum of penis are more delicate, nearly uniform in size, and the meshes between them smaller than in the corpora cavernosa penis: their long diameters, for the most part, corresponding with that of the penis.

-The external envelope or outer coat of the corpus cavernosum urethrae is formed partly of unstriped muscular fibers, and a layer of the same tissue immediately surrounds the canal of the urethra.
+The aforementioned compartments fill with blood during a penile erection.